BEA Research Symposium

 2. Click on the link for “Submit or Edit a Paper or Panel Proposal” and then “Submit a New Paper or Panel Proposal.”
 Select “2015 Research Symposium: Race and Gender in Electronic Media: Challenges and Opportunities.”

-3. Select the appropriate option (Faculty or Student paper submission).
-Student papers must be authored solely by students.
+3. Select the appropriate option (Undergraduate or Graduate Student poster submission).
+Undergraduate student papers must be authored solely by undergraduates.

 4. Type the title & abstract.
-Follow the guidelines to add a title and abstract, then click continue.
+Follow the guidelines to type in your title and abstract, then click continue.
 Because you may submit a work in progress, your abstract may be written in the present or future tense.

 5. Add authors, if necessary.

 - Use the “Add/search for authors by last name” function to add authors and indicate whether they are presenters or non-presenters.